 What did you learn from this experience?

-“I will never forget the contact with the refugees, the heart-breaking stories, but also their happiness at finding a safe place to stay.
+"I will never forget the contact with the refugees, the heartbreaking stories, and their happiness at finding a safe place to stay.
 The feeling within the UN that there is no problem we cannot solve together was also fantastic.
 I will certainly continue to use the things I learned in Sudan.
-For example, I now plan my approach to problems more and think about multiple solutions.”
+For example, I now plan my approach to problems more and think about multiple solutions."